How To Make Watermelon Jerky

 What made me want to make watermelon jerky?

-I didn’t realize how well received the videos about the dehydrator would be or how many emails I’d get asking for more, and how many of y’all would actually go out and buy a dehydrator!
+I didn’t realize how well received the videos about the dehydrator would be, how many emails I’d get asking for more, and how many of y’all would actually go out and buy a dehydrator!
 Links to the dehydrators I have are at the bottom of this post.
 I do feel like this is a wonderful investment and an easy way for every household to preserve food with the lowest maintenance possible.
-If you do purchase it, it is an affiliate link so Southern Plate earns a small commission to help pay for all the free information I make for y’all.

-Although I do can to preserve foods (click here for my tutorial), dehydrating and making things like Watermelon Jerky takes far less hands on time and allows me to preserve things I wouldn’t be able to with traditional canning methods.
+Although I can-preserve foods (click here for my tutorial), dehydrating and making things like watermelon jerky takes far less hands-on time and allows me to preserve things I wouldn’t be able to with traditional canning methods.

 Well, sometimes we may have a bumper crop!
 Sometimes we may find a good deal and want to preserve it.
-Sometimes we may just want to taste what dried watermelon tastes like – and I highly recommend any of the above – especially growing your own.
-It is so very important to grow something, even if just a small portion of your own food nowadays.
-Any little thing you do makes you that much more self sufficient and that much less dependent on corporations and transportation halfway across the country to put food on your table.
+Sometimes we may just want to taste what dried watermelon tastes like.
+I highly recommend any of the above, especially growing your own.
+This watermelon jerky recipe isn’t even really a recipe, it’s that easy to make.
+Just cut up your watermelon, place the strips in the dehydrator, and walk away to let it work its magic (like you would a crockpot meal).

 Voila!